Skip to content

 There are two main add-ons you can opt for if you wish… but don’t feel pressured by your provider to avail of them!

-Serious Illness Cover
+Specified Illness Cover

 How Much is Mortgage Protection?

-It depends.
-Mortgage protection is the cheapest form of life insurance, with premiums starting from as low as €10 per month.
-As the cover reduces in line with your mortgage, the life company’s exposure or potential pay-out in the event of your death also reduces, so they can price accordingly.
+Mortgage protection is generally the cheapest form of life insurance.
+Cover decreases as the amount left on your mortgage decreases, which in turn reduces the , the life company’s exposure or potential pay-out in the event of your death, so they can price accordingly.

 What Factors Affect the Price?